ErikNij/EddyCurrentSolver/README.md

+##This is not the most updated version, for that look on my profile for EddyCurrentFoam-5.0

 # EddyCurrentSolver

 This is the base case for induction heating simulation based off of [paper name].
 While I did not write this code, I will attempt to make some sort of documentation to show how to use this code.